 The most notable wild animals can be discovered deep in the mountains or forests, but you can visit a wide array of reserves to take in your favorite’s own beauty.
 Whether you are a bird watcher, fly fisher, or simply an animal-lover, opportunities are plentiful here to view any of these captivating creatures within their natural hodgepodge of terrain and environments.
-For true solace in the outdoors, Idaho is not a place that disappoints.
+For true solace in the outdoors, Idaho natural attractions do not disappoint.

-Shoshone Falls: The Western Rival of Niagara Falls
+Shoshone Falls, Idaho: The Western Rival of Niagara Falls

 Undoubtedly, there is a variety of incredible must-see panoramas, but one of Idaho’s most amazing natural features has to be the Sawtooth Mountains.
 These jagged cliffs and mountain peaks are a part of the breathtaking Rocky Mountain chain.
-While this stunningly rugged landscape is relatively unknown to outsiders in comparison to a majority of popular U.S. mountain ranges, this range was a favorite vista greatly admired by the late author Ernest Hemingway.
+While this stunning landscape is relatively unknown to outsiders in comparison to more popular U.S. mountain ranges, this range was a favorite vista greatly admired by the late author Ernest Hemingway.
 Despite his local legacy, locals call this range a best-kept secret because of its sheer number of quiet hiking trails and crystal-esque lakes made by receding glaciers.

-This epic mountain range located in central Idaho has hundreds of thousands of acres of scenic country that are perfect for visitors’ recreational pursuits.
+The Sawtooth Mountains in Idaho have hundreds of thousands of acres of scenic country that are perfect for visitors’ recreational pursuits.
 The top activities to fully appreciate and admire this natural landscape are backpacking, camping, hiking, boating, bicycling, and photography.
 These mountains cannot be quickly experienced, but even a simple hike on a trail or a kayak ride across a lake can lead visitors to the most sensational and memorable views.

 Craters of the Moon: Space Features on Earth